 Is your child or teen struggling?

-Therapy for Children & Adolescents in Michigan
+Therapy for Children & Adolescents in FLORIDA, MASSACHUSETTS, MICHIGAN, NEW JERSEY and Washington D.C.

 Learn more about some of the key issues I work on when offering mental health treatments for my child and adolescent clients.